benders5e/benders5e/pro-bending.md

 # Pro Bending

-The rules of pro bending are pretty simple.
-Take control over the area in a specified amount of time until you either defeat your opponents or win.
+The rules of pro bending are pretty simple: take control over the area in a specified amount of time until you either defeat your opponents or win.

+![Bending ring](assets/Bending_Arena.jpg)

 ## Rules
-*The rules are based off of the rules listed [here](https://avatar.fandom.com/wiki/Pro-bending).*

-![Bending ring](assets/Bending_Arena.jpg)

-The ring is divided into two halves, each of which is further divided into three sections, and a central circle to be used in tie-breakers.
-Each section is 30 feet wide.
-Teams begin the match facing each other in the two sections closest to the center.
-The goal is to knock the other team back and off the platform.
+The ring is divided into two halves, each of which is further divided into three zones.
+A central circle is used only for tie-breakers.
+Each zone is 30 feet wide.
+Teams begin the match facing each other in the two zones closest to the center (starting positions are marked with an X in the corresponding element's color).
+The goal is to knock the other team back and off the platform. ([Link to map with 5-foot grid](assets/Bending_Arena_grid.jpg).)

 The ring is lined with trenches of water between the zones and around the ring, which provide enough material for waterbenders.
 Additionally, it is dotted with earthen disks (in yellow) for the earthbenders.

 ### Game Structure

-Each "round" of the game consists of 4 rounds of combat and there are 12 rounds total (3 sets of 4).
+Each set of the game consists of 3 rounds of combat.
+There are 9 rounds total (3 sets of 3).
+- Players take their places in the starting positions.
+The match proceeds in initiative order.
-- When the time expires, whichever team has advanced into the opposite side of the ring wins the round.
+- When the time expires, whichever team has advanced into the opposite side of the ring wins the set.
 - If a round is tied, the tie is resolved by a 1-on-1 face-off.
 A coin toss is performed, and the team that wins the coin toss chooses an element for the 1-on-1, which takes place entirely in the central circle of the ring.
 - If all players on a team are KO'd (knocked completely off the back of the platform), the other team wins the entire match.

 ### Actions
 - **Attack:**
     - On a hit, the target takes damage and is knocked back a number of feet equal to the damage.
-    - Additionally, when you are reduced to 2/3 of your total HP you are moved back one section, and again when you are reduced to 1/3.
-(So, when you are at 2/3 health, you move to the 2nd section from the center, and at 1/3 to the last section.)
+    - Additionally, when you are reduced to 2/3 of your total HP you are moved back one zone, and again when you are reduced to 1/3.
+This movement is on top of the movement from damage.
-    - When everyone on one team is knocked out of a section, each player on the other team advances one zone.
+    - When everyone on one team is knocked out of a zone, each player on the other team advances one zone.
-    - If a player is knocked to 0 HP, they are knocked back 3 sections (knocking them off the map unless ground was taken).
+    - If a player is knocked to 0 HP, they are knocked back 3 zones (knocking them off the map unless ground was taken).
     - Regaining an area does not restore the corresponding HP.
 - **Move:**
     - You can use your movement to reposition yourself within your zone.